hubiquitus-addons/hubiquitus-ping-monitor/README.md

-# Hubiquitus ping monitor
+# Hubiquitus-ping-monitor

 This module provides a binary that launches a webapp to monitor alives hubiquitus container in your system.
-This webapp provides
+This webapp provides the following paths :

-  - `/ping/:id/:name` a ping service to collect ping emitted by **hubiquitus-ping** module
+  - `/ping/:id/:name` : ping service to collect pings emitted by a [**hubiquitus-ping**](https://github.com/hubiquitus-addons/hubiquitus-ping) module
-  - `/` a service to display the system status
+  - `/` : service to display the system status
-  - `/statusfull` a service that sends a 200 HTTP code if all expected containers are UP, 500 else
+  - `/statusfull` : service that sends a 200 HTTP code if **all** expected containers are up, 500 else
-  - `/status` a service that sends a 200 HTTP code if at least one container of each type is up, 500 else
+  - `/status` : service that sends a 200 HTTP code if **at least one** container of each type is up, 500 else

 Install the module with :